JeringTech/Javascript.NodeJS/ReadMe.md

 ## Overview
 This library provides ways to invoke javascript in [NodeJS](https://nodejs.org/en/), from .Net applications.
-On top of providing a way to invoke javascript from `.js` files on disk, this library provides ways to invoke in-memory Javascript in `string` or `Stream` form, as well as logic in the NodeJS cache.
+On top of providing a way to invoke javascript from `.js` files on disk, this library provides ways to invoke in-memory javascript in `string` or `Stream` form, as well as logic in the NodeJS cache.

 ## Target Frameworks
 - .NET Standard 1.3